heikkipesonen/imgurapp/readme.md

 ##building
 `gulp` creates a dist folder of compiled things

-###usage
-select gallery from frontpage, swipe left to move on next view or right to move to previous view. browse images by tapping on the thumbnail on gallery view, or scrolling down / swiping with two finger gesture. swipe left & right for images, up to go back to gallery & list view.

-#license
+###using
+select gallery from the list in frontpage

+on gallery view
+* swipe left -> next gallery
+* swipe right -> prev gallery
+* swipe up -> back to main
+* tap on image show

+on image view
+* swipe left -> next image in gallery
+* swipe right -> prev image in gallery
+* swipe up -> back to gallery

+two finger swipe up goes back without scrolling to the top first.

+###license
 all rights reserved.